 In Poetry By Heart 2020-21 children and young people aged 7-18, in key stages 2, 3, 4 and 5 choose poems they love, learn them by heart and perform them in school or college.
 There are 3 ways of taking part in Poetry By Heart.

 CLASSIC competition rules and details are here.
-Deadline: 28th February 2021.
+NEW Deadline: 31st March 2021.

 The CELEBRATION competition is also open to students in key stages 2, 3, 4 and 5.
 It’s for individuals, small groups (2-5 students) and large groups (6+ students) who choose 1 poem to learn from the Poetry By Heart website – any poet, any time period.
 They perform it by heart in front of others in school/college.
 Schools/colleges may then put forward one entry per category for the national Celebration competition.
-We select the 10 best entries nationally and invite these students to come and perform in a special Celebration showcase at the national finalists event at the British Library in Spring 2021 (subject to Covid-19 contingencies).
+We select the 10 best entries nationally and invite these students to come and perform in a special Celebration showcase at the national finalists event at at Shakespeare’s Globe Theatre in Spring 2021 (subject to Covid-19 contingencies).

 CELEBRATION competition rules and details are here.
-Deadline: 28th February 2021.
+NEW Deadline: 31st March 2021.